KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 passed down the call chain.
 This is because lower items may need to use the original value.
-However, when the value is returned from a lower-level layer (possibly the implementation), the layer saves the handle and returns its own handle to the layer above it (possibly the application).
+However, when the value is returned from a lower-level layer (possibly the driver), the layer saves the handle and returns its own handle to the layer above it (possibly the application).
 When a layer receives a Vulkan function using something that it previously returned a handle for, the layer is required to unwrap the handle and pass